UNESCO Natural World Heritage

 UNESCO Natural World Heritage Beech Forests

-The series now comprises 18 countries and some 94 component parts stretching from Spain to Ukraine.
-BfN provides specialist assistance to these Natural World Heritage sites.
+In 2011, five beech forests in Germany were inscribed as part of a transnational series of Natural World Heritage sites.
+Today, these comprise 18 countries and some 94 component areas from Spain to Ukraine.
+BfN provides expert support to these Natural World Heritage sites.

 Grünes Band (Green Belt) feasibility study